ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     ```lua linenums="1"
     -- Script "B"

-    local eventListener
+    local myEvent

-    eventListener = Events.Connect("CallOnce", function(msg)
+    myEvent = Events.Connect("CallOnce", function(msg)
         print(msg)

         -- Check if the eventListener is connected, if so, disconnect.

-        if eventListener.isConnected then
+        if myEvent.isConnected then
-            eventListener:Disconnect()
+            myEvent:Disconnect()
-            eventListener = nil
+            myEvent = nil
         end
     end)
     ```

     In the above code, the event `CallOnce` is broadcasted which will fire all listeners attached to that event.
 The connected listener will only be fired once.
-A reference to the `EventListener` is stored in the `eventListener` variable so that the event `CallOnce` can be disconnected later.
+A reference to the `eventListener` is stored in the `myEvent` variable so that the event `CallOnce` can be disconnected later.

 - `Events.BroadcastToAllPlayers`